filkata123/Stereo-Disparity-OpenCL/README.md

 ### Step 3 (5.5 hours)
 Step three made use of all the knowledge obtained previously in this phase to create an OpenCL implementation, which converts an image to grayscale and applies a 5x5 moving filter, similarly to step 1.
 However, no resizing was applied in this case.
 Two kernels were created for this implementation.
-The first one, would take an iamge as an input and convert it to grayscale, while the second oneand would take the output of the previous kernel as an input, together with an gaussian filter matrix and apply the latter to the former, so as to achieve Gaussian blur.
+The first one, would take an image as an input and convert it to grayscale, while the second one would take the output of the previous kernel as an input, together with a gaussian filter matrix and apply the latter to the former, so as to achieve Gaussian blur.
-It's important to note that the two kernels were kept in one kernel file, as C++ did not allow for them to be input separetely.
+It's important to note that the two kernels were kept in one kernel file, as C++ did not allow for them to be input separately.

 The OpenCl implementation is in the **OpenCL_Moving_Filter** project.
 After decoding the raw image, similarly to step 1, it was passed to the first kernel.
-As this implementation did not make use of a for loop, iterating every four indexes had to be done in a diffent way.
+As this implementation did not make use of a for loop, iterating every four indexes had to be done in a different way.
 Each work item would check whether its ID is a multiple of four.
 If it is, it would add up its own value and the next two ones, essentially adding up the R, G and B channels.
 If not, it would just skip over to the next work item.